-67. Aeroplane operating procedures for noise abatement

-- (1) Aeroplane operating procedures for noise abatement shall comply with the provisions of the noise abatement procedures in the operations manual. - (2) Noise abatement procedures specified by the operator for any one aeroplane type shall be the same for all aerodromes. - 68.
-Aeroplane operating procedures for rates of climb and descent Unless otherwise specified in an air traffic control instruction, to avoid unnecessary airborne collision avoidance system (ACAS II) resolution advisories in aeroplane at or approaching adjacent altitudes or flight levels, pilots shall consider using appropriate procedures to ensure that a rate of climb or descent of less than 8 m/s or 1 500 ft/min, depending on the instrumentation available, is achieved throughout the last 300 m (1 000 ft) of climb or descent to the assigned altitude or flight level, when made aware of another aeroplane at or approaching an adjacent altitude or flight level.

-69. Aeroplane operating procedures for landing performance

-An approach to land shall not be continued below 300 metres (1 000 feet) above aerodrome elevation unless the pilot-in-command is satisfied that, with the runway surface condition information available, the aeroplane performance information indicates that a safe landing can be made.

-70. Duties of pilot-in-command

-- (1) A pilot-in-command shall ensure that the checklists specified in this Part are complied with. - (2) A pilot-in-command shall be responsible for notifying the nearest appropriate authority by the quickest available means of any accident involving the aeroplane, resulting in serious injury or death of any person or substantial damage to the aeroplane or property. - (3) In the event that a pilot-in-command is incapacitated the operator shall take over the duties of the pilot-in-command. - (4) A pilot-in-command shall be responsible for reporting, all known or suspected defects in the aeroplane, to the operator, at the termination of the flight. - (5) A pilot-in-command shall be responsible for the journey log book or the general declaration containing the information listed in regulation 41.
+Aeroplane operating procedures for noise abatement 69 (1) Aeroplane operating procedures for noise abatement shall comply with the provisions of the noise abatement procedures in the operations manual.
+(2) Noise abatement procedures specified by the operator for any one aeroplane type shall be the same for all aerodromes.
+Aeroplane operating procedures for rates of climb and descent 70 Unless otherwise specified in an air traffic control instruction, to avoid unnecessary airborne collision avoidance system (ACAS II) resolution advisories in aeroplane at or approaching adjacent altitudes or flight levels, pilots should consider using appropriate procedures to ensure that a rate of climb or descent of less than 8 m/s or 1 500 ft/min (depending on the instrumentation available) is achieved throughout the last 300 m (1 000 ft) of climb or descent to the assigned altitude or flight level, when made aware of another aeroplane at or approaching an adjacent altitude or flight level.
+Aeroplane operating procedures for landing performance (71 An approach to land shall not be continued below 300 m (1 000 ft) above aerodrome elevation unless the Pilot-In- Command is satisfied that, with the runway surface condition information available, the aeroplane performance information indicates that a safe landing can be made.
+Duties of Pilot in Command 72 The pilot-in-command shall ensure that the checklists specified in regulation 77 54 are complied with in detail.
+(2) The pilot-in-command shall be responsible for notifying the nearest appropriate authority by the quickest available means of any accident involving the aeroplane, resulting in serious injury or death of any person or substantial damage to the aeroplane or property.
+(3) In the event that the pilot-in-command is incapacitated the operator shall take the forgoing action.
+(4) The pilot-in-command shall be responsible for reporting all known or suspected defects in the aeroplane, to the operator, at the termination of the flight.
+(5) The pilot-in-command shall be responsible for the journey log book or the general declaration containing the information listed in regulation 64 41.
+Cabin Baggage (Take-off and Landing) 73 The operator shall specify procedures to ensure that all baggage carried onto an aeroplane and taken into the passenger cabin is adequately and securely stowed.
+PART XV